Namekinek0/incipio/README.md

 * Building an executable
 * Adding more languages
 * Switching among different dictionaries
-* Using more updated dictionaries using API
+* Using updated dictionaries by API

 ## Acknowledgements